domenic/promises-unwrapping/README.md

 ## Properties of Promise Instances

 Promise instances are ordinary objects that inherit properties from the Promise prototype (the intrinsic, `%PromisePrototype%`).
-Promise instances can have the internal properties described in this table, with some being present upon creation and others only sometimes present.
+Promise instances are initially created with the internal properties described in this table.

 <table>
     <caption>Internal Data Properties of Promise Instances</caption>